Because there’s little snow in the mountains, this snowboarder is angry about the weather

 As we slide from Halloween to Thanksgiving and the dark of winter, let’s focus on the right stuff.
 There’ll be another election, another chance for leaders to emerge.
 We can craft initiatives for decisions that will make our communities happier places to live.

-This column is scheduled to appear in the Paradise Post on November 1, 2017.
+The Right Stuff was printed in the Paradise Post on November 1, 2017.

 A few years back I presented a shortened version of Chris Martenson’s Crash Course to a group of faculty.
 During the discussion one professor said that he understood the concepts, and he wondered when he should start preparing.
 It would be inconvenient to prepare any sooner than necessary.
 He made a good point; however, if we knew that a crash was imminent, then more of us surely would do something to prepare.